 5. Easy with the alcohol

 The odd tipple at night won’t cause big problems, but try to drink alcohol earlier in the evening.
 Not only does drinking close to bedtime affects the quality of your sleep and cause night-time trips to the loo, but it dehydrates you making you more likely to wake with puffiness or dull skin.

 6. Limit your screen time

-Screens at bedtime are a no-no. Instead of scrolling through your phone or watching TV, do something that doesn’t involve screens.
+Screens at bedtime are a no-no. Instead of scrolling through your phone or watching TV, do something that doesn’t involve light pollution from screens.
 Reading a book, listening to the radio or a podcast or even doing some knitting are great ways to relax without a screen in sight.

 7. Exercise earlier

 Exercise will certainly help you sleep better but keep vigorous exercise to earlier in the day.
 Morning workouts are best for sleep, but if the evening is the only time you can manage a workout, aim to finish by early evening so your heart rate and nervous system have a chance to settle down.
 Alternatively, choose a gentler form of exercise such as walking or yoga.

 Too much caffeine affects the quality of your sleep and can stop you from dropping off.
 Replace the caffeine after 2pm with caffeine-free drinks and you’ll notice the difference.
 Not only will it help the quality of your sleep, but you should notice the difference in your hydration levels which will improve your skin.